chaozhongyinxiang/chaozhongyinxiang.github.io/_pages/about.md

 ---

-I am a computer scientist in the [Deoartment of Biomedical and Health Informatics](https://dbhi.chop.edu/) at The Children's Hospital of Philadelphia, where I develop machine learning and data mining approaches to facilitate clinical genetic testings and diagnostics.
+I am a senior genomic data scientist at [Spark Therapeutics](https://sparktx.com/), where I develop machine learning and data mining approaches to facilitate the development of innovative gene therapies.

 I received my Ph.D from the [Computer Science Department of University of Cincinnati](https://ceas.uc.edu/academics/departments/electrical-engineering-computer-science.html), together with the [Biomedical Informatics Department of Cincinnati Children's Hospital Medical Center](https://www.cincinnatichildrens.org/research/divisions/b/bmi).
 I also hold a MSc from the [Department of Electronic Enegineering at University of York](https://www.york.ac.uk/electronic-engineering/).